TEL Team Completed Projects

 Accessibility and Inclusion

 This will be an ongoing project that will demonstrate how the team are improving the accessibility of the content as we move towards compliance in September 2020.
-The information on this project is being collated here.
+Read Blog Post: Changes to Accessibility Regulations for information regarding this project.
+You can find out more on our Accessibility page for staff and further information about the AiDED project.

 Canvas Menu Consistency